mongi3/icanhelp/README.txt

 make modifications as required.

 The reason it was setup this way was for simplicity and to prevent extraneous personal information from being stored on the web.
-The security on this site is pretty weak (no SSL for example on admin sign-ins) and generally we want the least amount of personal details posted to the general web as possible.
+It takes extra work to setup SSL security and such.
+Also we generally want the least amount of personal details posted to the general web as possible.
 (this can also make it easier to get approval from any authorities who may object to such a site.)